grncdr/node-any-db/DESIGN.md

 ### Interface

-**Singleton Methods**
+**Constructor Methods**

- * `Adapter.create(parsedURL, callback)` - A factory method attached to the Adapter constructor itself.
-This must create _and connect_ a new connection using the underlying driver.
-After a connection has been established `callback` must be called with any errors or the connection in the standard node.js style (`callback(err, connection)`).
+ * `Adapter.create(parsedURL, callback)` - This factory method must create _and
+   connect_ a new connection using the underlying driver.
+After a connection has been established `callback` must be called (in standard node style) with any errors **or** an adapter instance wrapping the connection.

 **Instance Methods**

  * `query(statement, [params], [callback])` - Execute statement (with `params`
    if they are given) and return a `QueryAdapter` for the in-progress query.
-If `callback` is given it must be passed to the `QueryAdapter` constructor.
+If `callback` is given it will be called with any errors or the query ResultSet.
- * `reset(callback)` - Set the connection back to a pristine state, for the next user e.g. by rolling back any open transactions.
-(Also see poolOpts.reset).
+ * `reset(callback)` _optional_ - Set the connection back to a pristine state
+   for the next user e.g. by rolling back any open transactions.
+(Also see poolOpts.reset for in the `ConnectionPool` section).
  * `close()` - Close the underlying connection and put this adapter in an unusable state.
 Calls to `query` made after `close()` has been called should construct a new Error instance and asynchronously either emit an error event